hacoeur-24/alfresco-soap-api/alfresco-soap-api/README.md

 3. Ensure the node is a file (cm:content) not a folder

 #### "Download URL returned login page"
-**Cause**: The download URL requires authentication that failed **Fixed**: The library now automatically tries multiple authentication methods (URL parameter, Authorization header, fallback)
-**If still failing**:
+**Cause**: The download URL authentication failed using SOAP session ticket **Fixed**: The library now uses the correct hybrid SOAP+HTTP approach with proper session authentication **If still failing**:
 1. Verify the SOAP ticket is valid: `await client.authenticate()`
 2. Check user permissions for the specific content
 3. Ensure the nodeRef exists and has content
-4. Check if your Alfresco instance requires specific authentication headers
+4. Verify your Alfresco server URL configuration matches the returned download URLs

 #### "Body has already been read" / "Body is unusable"
 **Cause**: HTTP response body consumption conflict in authentication retry logic